learn-co-curriculum/dsc-implementing-recommender-systems/README.md

     Type testset : <class 'list'>

-Interestingly enough, the values here are different datatypes!
-The trainset is still a surprise specific datatype that is optimized for computational efficiency and the test set is a standard python list.
-You'll see why when we start making predictions.
-Let's take a look at how large our testset is as well as what's contained in an individual element.
-A sacrifice of surprise's implementation is that we lose a lot of the exploratory methods that are present with pandas.
+Interestingly enough, the values here are of different data types!
+The `trainset` is still a `surprise` specific data type that is optimized for computational efficiency and the `testset` is a standard Python list - you'll see why when we start making predictions.
+Let's take a look at how large our `testset` is as well as what's contained in an individual element.
+A sacrifice of `surprise`'s implementation is that we lose a lot of the exploratory methods that are present with Pandas.

 ```python